Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-09-THM-Splunk-Setting-Up-A-SOC-Lab.md

 **Q1: In the lab, visit http://coffely.thm/secret-flag.html; it will display the history logs of the orders made so far.
 Find the flag in one of the logs.**

-*Go to http://coffely.thm/secret-flag.html and look at the orders.
+*Hint: Go to http://coffely.thm/secret-flag.html and look at the orders.
 The flag is in the message section*

 <details>
   <summary>Spoiler warning: Answer</summary>
   {COffely_Is_Best_iN_TOwn}
 </details>

-### Conclusion
+## Conclusion

 The Windows VM was a little sluggish in installing Splunk and the forwarder.
 But the Windows VM was very straightforward after doing the Linux VM.
 All in all it was good fun and an interesting lesson!